 I think about going back.
 But I don’t go.

-What I saw just doesn’t make sense
+What I saw just doesn’t make sense—a woman

 who looked sort of like Emily Dickinson,